MEANING OF FARM SURVEYING

 FUNCTION

-It is used for taking short offset measurement.
+- It is used for taking short offset measurements.

 - BEACON OR PILLAR